asaarashi/yii2-grid-view-state/README.md

 ## Features
 1. Very flexible.
 Separate setting and setting.
 2. Setting via behavior.
-3. Determines the GridView uniqueness by action route and customized ID.
+3. Determines the uniqueness by the action route and a customizable ID.

 ## Usage
 1. Extend the GridView class, simply implement FilterStateInterface and FilterStateTrait.